t1-sys/rcalc/README.md

-# RAID SHADOW LEGENDS CHAMPION CHASE CALCULATOR
+# RAID SHADOW LEGENDS CHAMPION TRAINING CALCULATOR

-This is a calculator for Raid Shadow Legends Champion Chasing Event according to the point chart shown at the bottom of the page.
+This is a calculator for Raid Shadow Legends Champion Training Event according to the point chart shown at the bottom of the page.
 <br><br>

 <b>Assumptions: </b>I assumed level ups are to full levels of their rank, ex: <br><br>